Jbleezy/BO1-Reimagined/README.md

 * All perk machines now make a sound when bumping into them

 ### Quick Revive
-* No longer gives the player a self revive in solo
 * Decreases health regeneration delay by 25%
 * Increases health regeneration rate by 25%
 * Increased cost in solo from 500 points to 1500 points
+* No longer gives the player a self revive in solo
-* Powered off in solo when the power is off
+* No longer automatically powered on in solo
 * Hintstring now says "Quick Revive" in solo and coop

 ### Speed Cola